Code-Institute-Submissions/translex_app/README.md

 #### Why build TransLex

 TransLex was built for simplicity, minimal design for performance.
-After the app is loading the user interface have been put together to create a easy and fast way to getting words or sentences translated.
+After the app is loading the user interface have been put together to create an easy and fast way to getting words or sentences translated.
 I wanted to create A single page app, but also have a full-page navigation for company info and details, social icons and contact information.
 The app is designed to be a landing page style, single page no scrolling to create a easy to use translator.
 Built for performance and speed.